 Book signings with Bob, of course became very popular in London (left); the cat takes it all in his stride, although more recently James has banned flash photography from these occasions, and stopped everyone petting Bob, as he was getting a little stressed by these things.
 A nice idea has been the website Around the World in 80 Bobs, showing the book against backgrounds of places where it's been read.

-There have been several appearances on national TV in the UK, in which Bob sits calmly next to James, as good as gold (above right): one example is ITV's This Morning (Apr 2012) where Bob's seen wearing a scarf; he now has a huge wardrobe of scarves that admirers have sent in for him, many of them knitted specially.
+There were several appearances on national TV in the UK, in which Bob sat calmly next to James, as good as gold (above right): one example was ITV's This Morning (Apr 2012) where Bob's seen wearing a scarf; he now has a huge wardrobe of scarves that admirers have sent in for him, many of them knitted specially.
 Another of his trademarks is that James has taught him to 'high five' with one of his paws when James holds up his hand.

 In April 2013 Bob (with James) attended the televised British Animal Honours, which celebrate the achievements of the country's most extraordinary animals and the people who work with them.
 He was awarded the 'Tails of the Unexpected' Honour (right), a special award given to an exceptional animal or individual that falls outside of the regular honours categories.

-Naturally there's a huge internet presence now, with an avidly followed Facebook page and also a Twitter account.
+Naturally there's a huge internet presence now, with avidly followed social media pages see the links below.
 On the home front, James said that 2012 had totally changed his and Bob's lives, and so in 2013 he wanted to start repaying some of those who had helped them to transform their fortunes.
 In particular he chose Blue Cross (right), the charity that had regularly treated and supported Bob in the past, when times were hard for him and for James, and that every year makes a difference for thousands of other cats, dogs and other pets.
 A campaign was opened at JustGiving where anyone could make a donation to the charity, and it was successful to the tune of over £21,000.
 In addition, and as some other celebrities have done in the past, James with Bob's assistance, of course helped to paint a special teapot cleverly featuring Bob's portrait and signed by the two of them (left).
 The pot was auctioned on eBay and raised £680 (around 1000 US dollars at the time) for Blue Cross.

 There are plans for two further children's books, but so far not another adult one.
 An exciting possibility is a Hollywood film, but nothing definite has yet been decided about that; if it came to fruition there would be the prospect of a trip to the States for the pair.
 Earlier James said that he wanted to renovate his London flat, but more recently he's spoken of leaving London and finding a home for Bob and himself in the country.
 One idea James mentioned earlier was to register Bob as a Care in the Community animal, so he could take him to old people's homes and care centres.
 'Animals are great for calming the spirit when you're stressed,' he explains.
 'Bob certainly helped me in that way, and I'd like to help other people in that way too.
 Maybe I'd have to take some courses in community care or something like that.'